-• Educational materials that make the case for assessing public policies against human rights norms, and illustrate how these norms can be practically applied, in particular the duty to take steps to "the maximum of available resources" to realize rights.

-- A short, simple "how-to" guide that breaks down the questions to be asked for each of the steps of OPERA and explains how they can be answered practically. - Lists of key indicators, compilations of recommendations from specialized agencies, and methodological guidelines that suggest how to approach benchmarks (e.g. that outline multiple sources of benchmarks and detail the pros and cons of each). - Basic "demystifying" of key economic concepts, as part of a broader effort to strengthen economic literacy and build up confidence discussing economic issues and their human rights implications.
+- Educational materials that 'make the case' for why assessing public policies against human rights norms is important, and illustrate how these norms can be practically applied, in particular the duty to take steps to 'the maximum of available resources' to realize rights. - A short, simple 'how-to' guide that breaks down the questions to be asked for each of the steps of OPERA and explains how they can be answered practically. - Lists of key indicators, compilations of recommendations from specialized agencies, and methodological guidelines that suggest how to approach benchmarks (e.g. that outline multiple sources of benchmarks and detail the pros and cons of each). - Basic "demystifying" of key economic concepts, as part of a broader effort to strengthen economic literacy and build up confidence discussing economic issues and their human rights implications.

 There was a wide range of views about what form potential resources on OPERA should take and what characteristics they should prioritize.
 These are questions that demand more in-depth and contextual dialogue with users, as well as internal reflection taking into account CESR's competencies and capacities.
 This underscores the importance of adopting a collaborative approach to co-designing future resources.
-In particular, further engagement-possibly through accompaniment on specific projects-would help deepen its relevance to the realities facing different types of organizations working on development including social movements (e.g. Indigenous, feminist, disability rights activists).
+In particular, further engagement with different types of organizations working on development, to hear their feedback on OPERA would be worthwhile.

 Nevertheless, there was an overarching emphasis on practical guidance, as well as on creative models for sustained support.
-It is clear that future resources on OPERA should: build strategic, as well as technical skills; support users to tailor and adapt OPERA to specific contexts; and empower experimentation with OPERA and facilitate sharing of learning, to enrich the framework by drawing on users' experience and expertise.
+It is clear that future resources on OPERA should build strategic, as well as technical skills; should support users to tailor and adapt them to specific contexts; should empower experimentation with OPERA and an enrichment of the framework drawing on the users' experience and expertise, possibly through accompaniment on specific projects or engagement with social movements (eg indigenous, feminist, disability rights) which can help deepen its relevance to their realities; and that future OPERA resources and activities should facilitate sharing of learning.

-CESR will draw on this rich feedback as we plan the next phase of its work on OPERA, which is a core part of our broader strategy to help meet the demands of the economic, social and cultural rights community for support building capacity to strengthen rights-claiming.
+CESR will take this rich feedback into account as it plans the next phase of its work on OPERA, as part of its broader strategy to strengthen capacity for ESC rights-claiming and support the broader community of practice.